NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * [Echo OAuth Scope][]

 Procedure:
+ 1. Client uses the auth library to obtain an authorization token
- 1. Client configures the channel with just SSL credentials
+ 2. Client configures the channel with just SSL credentials
- 2. Client calls UnaryCall, setting per-call credentials to JWTTokenCredentials.
+ 3. Client calls UnaryCall, setting per-call credentials to AccessTokenCredentials with the access token obtained in step 1.
 The request is the following message

     ```
     {
       fill_username: true
+      fill_oauth_scope: true
     }
     ```

 Client asserts:
 * call was successful
-* received SimpleResponse.username is not empty and is in the json key file used by the auth library.
-The client can optionally check the username matches the email address in the key file.
+* received SimpleResponse.username is in the json key file used by the auth library to obtain the authorization token
+* received SimpleResponse.oauth_scope is in `--oauth_scope`

 ### custom_metadata